 You may not know what a Veery is, or have any idea of what they look like, but if you live in the northern U.S., chances are that you’ve heard their mysterious and lovely song echoing in the woods—and wondered what it was!
 Click here to listen to the Veery!
 Have you heard that song before?
 Usually you can hear it in the early evening or sometimes on a hot summer afternoon.
 It’s a beautiful and unmistakable sound of summer!

 The Veery is a small thrush—related to robins and bluebirds and other thrushes.
 They’re about 6 inches long, have pink legs and a longish, thin bill.
 They feed on insects and fruit and are common in dense, moist woodlands and along the vegetation near brooks and streams.
 But getting a glimpse of them may prove difficult.
 Their reddish-brown upper body has a whitish belly, gray flanks and a gray face and blends beautifully with the forest understory where they scratch for bugs among pine needles and dead leaves.

-I’ve heard Veerys singing in my woods for years—it’s one of my favorite birdsongs.
+I’ve heard Veerys singing in my woods for years—it’s one of my favorite bird songs.
 My property borders a meandering stream, and between it and my backyard is a deep thicket of pines, ferns, trilliums, lady slippers and other woodland plants.
 It’s the perfect habitat for Veerys and this is where they live.
-Once I was very lucky to see these shy birds out in the open in my backyard—and here is how it happened:
+Once I was very lucky to see these shy birds out in the open in my backyard—and here’s how it happened.

 If you have Veerys in your area and would like to sneak a peak at them on occasion, you may want to offer them live mealworms.
-But put them near dense cover so these reserved little birds can feel secure and comfortable while they eat.
-And if you never see a Veery, be joyful that you’ve heard their memorable song!
+Put the snack near dense cover, so these reserved little birds can feel secure and comfortable while they eat.
+And if you never see a Veery, be joyful you’ve heard their memorable song!